Crash Override: NetBSD 5.0-9.3 Coredump Kernel Refcount LPE

 An important side note here is that our p->p_cred

-that's because the call to proc_crmod_leave
+actually still dangling: that’s because the call to

-drops a reference on one of the
+drops a reference on one of the cred

-cred arguments.
+arguments.
 Since the cred has a refcount of 1 at this point, a free will

 occur.